padas-lab-de/krony-PT/README.md

 ---
 ### Goals: <a name="goals">

-Main goal: Getting under 3.00 loss on owt with Kronecker Products and under 300 steps. (starting from hf checkpoint).
+Main goal: Getting under 3.00 loss on owt with Kronecker Products and under 300 steps, approx. takes 30 min. (starting from the hf checkpoint)

 1. Factorize single weight matrices into a product of Kroneckers.
 2. Test scaling of distillation / training.
 With different strategies.